Gold Amethyst Bishop Cross Pendant

 SKU: 2372

-Inspired by the ornate pectoral crosses traditionally worn by bishops, archbishops, and senior clergy, this pendant translates that ecclesiastical grandeur into a piece anyone can wear with reverence and pride.
-Every scroll of Byzantine-style filigree, every bezel-set amethyst, and every tiny diamond-like accent is placed by hand by our master artisans, resulting in a cross that is as spiritually meaningful as it is visually breathtaking.
+Inspired by the pectoral crosses worn by bishops and senior clergy, this pendant brings that church tradition into everyday wear.
+Anyone can carry it with pride.
+Every scroll of filigree, every set amethyst, every tiny accent stone — placed by hand.
+The result is a cross with real visual and spiritual weight.

-Pick up this pendant and examine the back — you will find no hollow cavities or cheap stamping.
-The reverse reveals the same level of architectural detail: clean gold channels, visible stone backs confirming genuine gem settings, and structural ribs that give the cross its reassuring rigidity.
-The filigree on the front is not flat printed pattern but actual raised metalwork, each scroll and tendril individually shaped and soldered.
-Small round accent stones — clear and bright — punctuate the intersections of the filigree, adding just enough sparkle to catch the eye that pairs naturally with vestments with the amethysts.
-The overall effect, both visually and tactilely, is of a piece that was created in a traditional jeweler's workshop, not an assembly line.
+Pick up this pendant and look at the back.
+No hollow cavities.
+No cheap stamping.
+The reverse has clean gold channels and visible stone backs.
+Structural ribs give the cross its solid feel.
+The filigree on the front is raised metalwork — not a printed pattern.
+Each scroll and tendril is shaped and soldered individually.
+Small clear accent stones mark the filigree intersections.
+Just enough sparkle to catch the eye — they work naturally alongside the amethysts.
+The look and feel say traditional jeweler's workshop — not an assembly line.

 Q: What exactly is a pectoral cross, and who can wear one?